time-series-machine-learning/tsml-eval/_tsml_research_resources/soton/iridis/iridis_python.md

 For CPU experiments start with one of the following scripts:

 >classification_experiments.sh
->

 >regression_experiments.sh
->

 >clustering_experiments.sh

+You may need to use `dos2unix` to convert the line endings to unix format.

-The default queue for CPU jobs is _compute-64-512_, but you may want to swap to _compute-24-128_ or _compute-24-96_ if they have more resources available.
+The default queue for CPU jobs is _batch_.

 Do not run threaded code on the cluster without reserving whole nodes, as there is nothing to stop the job from using the CPU resources allocated to others.
 The default python file in the scripts attempts to avoid threading as much as possible.
 You should ensure processes are not intentionally using multiple threads if you change it.